qznc/d-tut/source/stdlib.rst

 Basics
 ------

-Basic algorithms like those in the standart template library of C++ are found in `std.algorithm <http://dlang.org/phobos/std_algorithm.html>`_.
+Basic algorithms like those in the standard template library of C++ are found in `std.algorithm <http://dlang.org/phobos/std_algorithm.html>`_.
 For example, ``sort``, ``find``, and ``map``.
 Then there is `std.functional <http://dlang.org/phobos/std_functional.html>`_
 with ``curry``, ``memoize`` and other helpers for functional programming.
-Useful helper functions ilike ``split`` for the builtin arrays can be found in `std.array <http://dlang.org/phobos/std_array.html>`_.
+Useful helper functions like ``split`` for the builtin arrays can be found in `std.array <http://dlang.org/phobos/std_array.html>`_.

 File Formats